top of page

 Autumnal Book Recs & Their Respective Songs

 Whenever I read a book, I find myself inevitably connecting it to a song from one of my cherished playlists.
 This urge to pair books with songs only deepens with every great read, especially during autumn.
-Personally, fall is one of my favorite seasons to read in, and I can’t help but process every word of every autumnal book I read as deeply as I can.
+Personally, fall is one of my favorite seasons to read in, and I find myself enjoying the act more than I already do in the -ber months.
 Everything from the coziness of a book to its literary merit somehow heightens in this magical and mystical time of year.
-In this article, I’ve matched some of my favorite autumn reads with songs that capture their mood in hopes that more readers will feel the seasonal shift and view it as cosmically remarkable as I do.
+In this article, I’ve coupled some of my favorite autumn reads with songs that encapsulate their premise in hopes that more readers will feel the seasonal shift and view it as cosmically remarkable as I do.

 1. Wuthering Heights by Emily Bronte + “Nothing Matters” by The Last Dinner Party